Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Case study

 Similarly to POD-Res, the methods MFL and MFLu enable a higher precision than the linear basis methods at very low order (except for $n_z=2$).
 Moreover, at $n_z=5$, the MFLu-Galerkin ROM clearly outperforms the MFL-Galerkin ROM.
 On the other hand, at higher order, both models perform similarly.
 At $n_z=28$, the simulation of both MFL and MFLu ROMs did not converge.
 Using a different activation function or adding neurons to the AENs did not resolve this issue.
 A possible cause is the combination of relatively high ROM order at moderate AEN accuracy (similarly to the issues with POD-Galerkin ROMs).
 Although we are confident that modifications based on more extensive training might facilitate convergence, we did not undertake such attempts.
 Instead, we highlight the potential numerical issues with higher-order MFL-Galerkin ROMs when working in a standard AEN training setup.

-The non-intrusive KW and MFL-ANN ROMs have a prediction error comparable to the intrusive nonlinear subspace methods.
-The differences in RMSE lie within the range of deviations found in ML trainings.
+The non-intrusive KW and MFL-ANN ROMs have a prediction error comparable to the intrusive nonlinear subspace methods. {For each $n_z$,} the differences in RMSE {are insignificant, where KW models perform only slightly better}.
 Notably, the MFL-ANN models do not perform better than the KW models.
 A comparison to the performance on the training data set revealed a tendency of MFL-ANN to overfit the training data (the RMSEs on the training data were approximately one order of magnitude smaller than on the test data), which was less pronounced for the KW structure.
-From $n_z=10$ to $n_z=28$, there is no improvement in RMSE for both model types, i.e., increasing the ROM order does not improve the accuracy.
+From $n_z=10$ to $n_z=28$, there is no improvement in RMSE for both model types, {\ie}, increasing the ROM order does not improve the accuracy.
 Finally, we notice that the projection and prediction errors are comparable for both models, respectively.

 For COMP and AGG models with a single compartment and aggregation cell for each unit operation, respectively, we find significant prediction errors.
-In particular, the COMP model is far from the desired accuracy due to severe IR.
+In particular, the COMP model is far from the desired accuracy due to severe {inverse response}.
 Increasing the ROM order results in a notably smaller RMSE, where the AGG results reach the desired error level.
-However, the COMP response still exhibits a notable IR, diminishing ROM accuracy (see figure below).
+However, the COMP response still exhibits a notable {inverse response}, diminishing ROM accuracy (see {Fig.~\ref{fig:results}} below).

 Besides comparing the numerical results, we also comment on the numerical properties of the ROMs.
 Performing the simulations was most straightforward using the non-intrusive ROMs (DMDc, KW, MFL-ANN), which are numerically favorable to deal with due to the sequential model structure.
 On the other hand, simulating the POD-Res and COMP models was computationally most expensive, and required a very careful initialization and scaling of the model equations to converge the simulations.
 As a result, the high accuracy of the POD-Res model is offset by the fact that it is difficult to handle numerically.